 313. Seventeenth- and Eighteenth-Century America

 The social, economic, and political structure of Colonial America; the background and development of the American Revolution; and the interaction of social and political life during the Confederation, Constitutional, and Federalist periods.
-Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.
+Prerequisite: HIS 111 or one 200-level history course taken at the college level required.

 315. The Early Republic